 So part of what Trump does is he devalues intellectuals and basically says, you know, if I really needed you, I'd call you.

-Uh and if you're an intellectual, that makes you very nervous.
+And if you're an intellectual, that makes you very nervous.

-And it's it's historic in so many ways.
+And it's historic in so many ways.

-And yeah, I think he's operating government a lot like the way he probably operated the Trump organization, which means when James Comey was his FBI uh director, you're my FBI director.
+And yeah, I think he's operating government a lot like the way he probably operated the Trump organization, which means when James Comey was his FBI director, you're my FBI director.

 Right.